ProdriveTechnologies/voyager/Readme.md

 ## Roadmap
 - Investigate support for anonymous authentication
 - Support for Artifactory Cloud.
 According to dohq-artifactory another [class](https://devopshq.github.io/artifactory/#artifactory-saas) needs to be used
-- Add proper testcases that use Artifactory Cloud, so they are runable by everyone
+- Add proper testcases that use Artifactory Cloud, so they are runnable  by everyone
 - Change UpdateChecker class to read the latest version from Github releases

 ## License